 Why Do People Homeschool Reason #7 : Helps protect your children from societal pressure and peer pressure.

-This is an argument I’ve heard whenever anyone is listing concerns about homeschooling:
+This is an argument I’ve heard whenever anyone is listing concerns about homeschooling or disadvantages of homeschooling:

 “If you keep your child sheltered, they will never learn how to deal with adversity.”

-Or, does my kid need to be exposed to peer pressure in order to learn how to deal with it?
+Or, does my kid need to be exposed to peer pressure in order to learn how to deal with difficulties in life?

-And, not only that, isn’t it my job as a parent to protect my child (the same way as a non-homeschooling parent)?
+And, not only that, isn’t it my job as a parent to protect my child (the same way as a non-homeschooling, public school parent)?